IntersectMBO/plutus/doc/tutorials/contract-testing.rst

    :start-after: START import Emulator
    :end-before: END import Emulator

-Then we define the perform_ method of the ContractModel_ class:
+Then we define the :hsobj:`Plutus.Contract.Test.ContractModel.perform` method of the :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel` class:

 .. literalinclude:: GameModel.hs
    :start-after: START perform type
    :end-before: END perform type

-The job of the perform_ method in this case is just to invoke the contract end-points, using the API defined in the code under test, and transfer the game :term:`token` from one wallet to another as specified by ``GiveToken`` actions.
+The job of the :hsobj:`Plutus.Contract.Test.ContractModel.perform` method in this case is just to invoke the contract end-points, using the API defined in the code under test, and transfer the game :term:`token` from one wallet to another as specified by ``GiveToken`` actions.